 How much do we need to raise?

-We need to raise £268,380 each year to support two girls through seven years of education at St Swithun's.
-Let's round this up to £270,000 for ease.
-We meet our fundraising target through a combination of fundraising events, donations, grants and major gifts.
-One way you can help is by joining the 1884 Club where you agree to donate £18.84 monthly, quarterly or annually to the Bramston Bursary Foundation.
+We need to raise circa £270,000 each year to support two girls through seven years of education at St Swithun's.
+We seek to reach our target through a variety of fundraising events, donations, deposit donations, grants and major gifts.
+One way you can help us is to join our 1884 Club where you agree to frequently donate a regular amount to the Bramston Foundation, giving our bursary fundraising a solid base of reliable income to support our beneficiaries.

 Want to find out more?
 Take a look at our digital brochure.